Ski season is well underway in the Alps, and I’m sure we’re all excited about the ski trips we have planned.

 The world’s top skiers train year-round.
 They chase the snow from the Northern Hemisphere to the Southern Hemisphere and back again.
 In between intense sessions on the slopes, athletes are often found in the gym working on their core and leg strength.

-Since skiers are prone to knee injuries, many athletes focus on preventive exercise drills, myofascial release, and other specialty treatments by physiologists and massage therapists.
+Since skiers are prone to knee injuries, many athletes focus on preventive exercise drills, myofascial release, and other speciality treatments by physiologists and massage therapists.

-Skiing is an extreme sport, and you need to train for it in advance.
-Of course, you can always just hit the hill without training, but you’ll be quite sore and tired afterward.
+Of course, you can always just hit the hill without training, but you’ll be quite sore and tired afterwards.

-Mike Davison, the Managing Director of Isokinetic London, suggests “you’ll enjoy skiing if you are physically fit.
+Mike Davison, the Managing Director of Isokinetic London, suggests: “You’ll enjoy skiing if you are physically fit.
 Try to use the cross trainer or Stairmaster for at least 30 minutes, four times per week to sweat.”
-Isokinetic is a Sports Medicine and Orthopaedic Rehabilitation group with locations in London and Italy.
-They specialise in working with skiers of all ages and abilities, so they know a thing or two about training for skiing.

 There are many different ways to train in the gym for skiing.
 Strength coaches at the US Olympic Training Center in Colorado use stationary bikes built for nursing home patients.
 These bikes pedal against the athletes, forcing them to push against the bike to work their legs.